PRINT the VCHS Grade by Grade Flowchart

 Students who are at least 16 years old can apply to attend by contacting their guidance counselors.
 Many students enrolled in Evening High School have a combination schedule that includes Day and Evening classes.

-Courses in the major content areas of English, Math, Social Studies and Science are offered and taught by VCSD teachers to prepare students to pass NYS Regents Exams and/or meet graduation requirements.
+Courses in the major content areas of English, Math, Social Studies, and Science are offered and taught by VCSD teachers to prepare students to pass NYS Regents Exams and/or meet graduation requirements.
 Classes meet once a week for two and a half hours after the regular school day ends.
 PE and Health classes are also offered in Evening High School.
-Academic instruction is aligned with NYS requirements, standards and assessments and curriculum is reviewed and supervised by Department chairpersons.
-The Library is staffed and a Special Education teacher is available to provide modifications as needed any student with an IEP.
+Academic instruction is aligned with NYS requirements, standards, and assessments, and the curriculum is reviewed and supervised by Department chairpersons.
+The Library is staffed and a Special Education teacher is available to provide modifications as needed for any student with an IEP.

 Edmentum